andreideholte/andreideholte/README.md

 <br />
 <br />

 I'm **Andrei Deholte**, enthusiast of the best web.
-I'm a Frontend specialist, software engineer and Design.
+I'm a Frontend specialist, software engineer and design.

 <br />